-While body dysmorphic cases may not be as clear as others, there are some common signs that indicate that you may have body dysmorphia.
-Here are some typical questions that are asked during a body dysmorphic disorder quiz and ones that may better help you to determine whether or not you may have the disorder.
+While some body dysmorphic cases may not be as clear as others, some common signs could indicate body dysmorphia.
+A body dysmorphic disorder quiz could help you analyze your symptoms and decide whether to reach out for support.

-- Do you consistently think about getting surgery or are you currently pursuing cosmetic treatments or procedures that you believe would help you fix your perceived flaw?
+- Do you consistently think about getting surgery, or are you currently pursuing cosmetic treatments or procedures that you believe would help you fix your perceived flaw?

-- Have you undergone cosmetic procedures in the past, only to be unsatisfied with the results immediately afterward or shortly after the procedure was done?
+- Have you undergone cosmetic procedures in the past, only to be unsatisfied with the results immediately or shortly after the procedure was done?
 Have you continued to pursue these cosmetic procedures after getting procedures in the past so that you could continue to work on your perceived flaws?

 - Do you avoid certain events or appearing in pictures due to your perceived flaws?